 The reviewer should label the results as not adjusted, minimally adjusted, intermediately adjusted and maximally adjusted.
-In addition, the IC reviewer should indicate results obtained with a "best model" for inclusion in reports.
+In addition, the IC reviewer should indicate results obtained with a "best model".
 This serves the dual purpose of marking that result to be exported to the reports and also flagging it as the best model for potential inclusion in a meta-analysis.